 If you have been charged with assault, defend your freedom, and protect your rights by contacting a Stamford criminal defense attorney today for a free initial consultation.
 At The Law Offices of Allan F. Friedman, we have understanding and compassion for your situation.
 We realize that our clients are dealing with a lot of unanswered questions, fear, and confusion, and we are here to guide you through the process and provide answers to your questions.What is Assault?

-Top Stamford criminal defense lawyers would agree that the crime of assault is one of the top five most common arrests which occur in Stamford and throughout Connecticut.
+Top Stamford criminal lawyers would agree that the crime of assault is one of the top five most common arrests which occur in Stamford and throughout Connecticut.
 FBI statistics for arrests in Connecticut show that there are approximately 20,000 cases of simple assault per year and 2,200 cases of aggravated assault per year in our state.
 The elements of the crime of assault and the resulting penalties vary depending on the degree of the assault.
-Assault 3rd is the least serious level for assault.Assault 3rd
+Assault in the third degree is the least serious level for assault.Assault in the Third Degree

-This is commonly known as simple assault.
-As I have explained above it is one of the most common crimes in Connecticut.
-Assault in the 3rd degree the highest level misdemeanor for which you could face, upon a conviction, up to one year in jail, a hefty fine and probation.
-The statutory citation is C.G.S.A.
-53a-61.
-In order to be guilty of this crime you can have one of the following three different mental levels or states of mind while committing the crime:
+Assault in the third degree is commonly known as simple assault.
+It is one of the most common crimes in Connecticut.
+Assault in the third degree the highest level misdemeanor for which you could face, upon a conviction, up to one year in jail, a hefty fine and probation.
+The statutory citation is C.G.S.§ 53a-61.
+In order to be guilty of this crime, you can have one of the following three different mental levels or states of mind while committing the crime: